mortie/snow/README.md

   be included from the main source file, because Snow uses some static globals.
 Each `.c` file should probably still include `snow.h` to help your editor out.
-* Because Snow is based on passing blocks to C preprocessor macros, make sure to not include any unguarded commas (commas outside of parentheses).
-The only case where I know that's relevant is in variable declarations like `int a, b, c;` - just make sure to use `int a; int b; int c;` instead.
 * The defer feature uses some GNU extensions, so Snow might not work with all ISO C compatible compilers.
 It's confirmed to work with at least GCC and Clang.
+* Even though Snow is based on passing blocks to the C preprocessor macros, unguarded commas are no problem, because the `block` argument is actually implemented as `...` and expanded with `__VA_ARGS__`.

 ## Arguments